FAQ

 No. Pennsylvania notaries who are not licensed attorneys are not authorized to provide legal advice of any kind.
 This means that I may not practice law, draft legal documents, interpret document content, or help with or provide advice on filling out documents.
 If you require legal assistance you will need to contact a duly licensed attorney.

 I am a licensed, sworn, bonded and insured Notary Public for the Commonwealth of Pennsylvania.
-My commission number is 1347371 and it expires on February 25, 2023.
+My commission number is 1347371 and it expires on the date shown on the About page .
 The main eligibility and qualification requirements to become a notary in Pennsylvania can be viewed at the PA Department of State.

 Unfortunately, no. Under Pennsylvania law, the choice of notarial certificate must be made entirely by you.
 I can show you samples of some of the types of certificates available, but it must be you who decides which to apply.